LuemmelSec/Custom-BloodHound-Queries/README.md

 			]
 		},
 		{
-			"name": "Return all AADConnect Servers (extracted from the SYNC_ Account names)", "category": "Azure - AADConnect",
+			"name": "Find all AADConnect Servers (extracted from the SYNC_ Account names)", "category": "Azure - AADConnect",
 			"queryList": [
 				{